david-jobling/david-jobling.github.io/_pages/oedetail.md

       <div class="card h-100">
         <a class="portfolio-box" href="/img/features/fullsize/l-lightning-lg.jpg"><img class="card-img-top" src="/img/features/fullsize/l-lightning-lg.jpg" alt=""></a>
         <div class="card-body">
-          <p class="card-text">OpenEyes support the viewing of documents at video refresh rates using the Lightning viewer.
+          <p class="card-text">OpenEyes supports the viewing of documents at video refresh rates using the Lightning viewer.
 This allows you to view a stack of OCT images as fast as you might flick through a stack of cards.
 The lightning viewer supports this feature for all documents in OpenEyes.
 Any document in PDF format can be viewed in this way.</p>
         </div>
       </div>
     </div>